gutblog/gutblog.github.io/_posts/2015-11-14-full-panic-lexapro-living.markdown

 description: This blog entry is a rehash of some forum posts I made on the SurvivingAntidepressants forum in 2015-2016 while I was trialling a treatment with the Lexapro antidepressant as recommended by two of my doctors.
 I was in a very dark place that I have been able to climb my way out of about 80-90%.
 My substantial posts are reproduced below.
 ---

 This blog entry is a rehash of some forum posts I made on the SurvivingAntidepressants forum in 2015-2016 while I was trialling a treatment with the Lexapro antidepressant as recommended by two of my doctors.
 I was in a very dark place that I have been able to climb my way out of about 80-90%.
 My substantial posts are reproduced below.
-To get the full conversation context, check out [the full thread on SurvivingAntidepressants](https://survivingantidepressants.org/topic/10584-icebat-lexapro-escitalopram-withdrawal/):
+To get the full conversation context, check out [the full thread on SurvivingAntidepressants](https://survivingantidepressants.org/topic/10584-icebat-lexapro-escitalopram-withdrawal/) (I'm Icebat).

 **Posted November 14, 2015:**